 Recognizing feeling helpless

 In 1996, I visited my general practitioner for a wound on my foot that refused to go away.
 For the next several months, he tried unsuccessfully to get it to close up.
 After six months of unsuccessful treatment, different shoes, and blood flow tests, I was referred to a podiatrist who unsuccessfully treats the wound for the next few years.
 The ulcers appear on both feet.
-Finally, I was referred to an orthopedic surgeon who, over the next ten years, cut off parts of the foot he felt was infected.
+Finally, I was referred to an orthopedic surgeon who, over the next ten years, cut off parts of the foot he felt were infected.
 Consultations with foot specialists at the Mayo clinic proved equally futile.
 Eventually, I was referred for amputation because although nothing was getting better, it wasn't getting worse.
 I was told after a brief stay in the hospital, I would be on my new feet in no time, just like my surgeon's sister.
 The vascular surgeon took control, and the foot was amputated.
 Following the amputation, I end up with my wife in a hospital room, looking down where my leg used to be, feeling hopeless and helpless.
 In all of the confusion, I was told my general physician was now in charge.
 He did not know of my amputation, so I had to schedule an appointment with him myself.
 I had no idea what the future holds as an amputee.
 Unfortunately, at this stage of the process, the prosthetic provider becomes just another face in the crowd, or worse, has never been in this situation before.